Quick Answer

 | Garage Clearance (7') | 5.4" remaining | 3.4–4.4" remaining | 2.4–3.4" remaining | 0.4–2.4" remaining |

-| Price Range (2-bar) | $279–$329 | $300–$500 | $250–$450 | $800–$2,000+ |
+| Price Range (2-bar) | $279–$329 (at current 2026 pricing; verify on product pages) | $300–$500 | $250–$450 | $800–$2,000+ |

 | Best For | Most builds — low profile, modular, expandable | Owners with existing T-slot accessories | Multi-vehicle owners who swap between vehicles | Heavy-duty expedition builds, rooftop tent dedicated rigs |